kosmisa/RSS-Scrapper/README.md

 # RSS-Scrapper

+RSS-Scrapper project for python practice and existing project implementation.

 The CLI is going to have the following interface.
-You can use it for testing purposes when you develop XML document parsing.

 ```shell
 usage: task.py [-h] [--json] [--limit LIMIT]